5 Stages of the Consumer Decision-Making Process and How It’s Changed

-Today, we’re going to be diving into the five stages of the consumer decision-making process.
-A lot has changed.
-How consumers go about it is completely different, but the five stages are surprisingly exactly the same.
+The 5 stages of the consumer decision-making process have changed immensely.
+While the way consumers go about it is completely different, the 5 stages are surprisingly exactly the same.
 Let’s dive into what this new world looks like.

-Now, as a brief overview, the five stages of the consumer buying or decision-making process were established by John Dewey in 1910.
+Now, as a brief overview, the 5 stages of the consumer buying or decision-making process were established by John Dewey in 1910.
 That whole process is still very much the same:

 - Stage 1: You have a problem or a need.